simonw/datasette-publish-fly/README.md

 The hash should look like `pbkdf2_sha256$...` - you'll need this for the next step.

+In this example we're also deploying a read-only database called `content.db`.

 Pick a name for your new application, then run the following:

     datasette publish fly \
+    content.db \
     --app your-application-name \
     --create-volume 1 \
     --create-db tiddlywiki \